betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

-that such software remains usable and amenable to development within a rapidly changing hardware and software environment is justified by the existing applications of the software, and maintainers should consider seeking out dedicated funding.
+that such software remains usable and amenable to development within a rapidly changing hardware and software environment is justified by the existing applications of the software, and maintainers should consider seeking dedicated funding.

+### Balancing immediate needs with a path forward
-In summary, lazy refactoring helps developers of scientific software in academic contexts effectively prioritize software development efforts by focusing on immediate scientific needs balanced with a clear path towards general-purpose utilization.
+In summary, lazy refactoring helps developers of scientific software in academic contexts effectively prioritize software development efforts by focusing on immediate scientific needs balanced with a clear path toward general-purpose utilization.
 This process helps justify development efforts to funding agencies while effectively improving overall code quality.